 Theatre 110 is similar to Theatre 100, but is given when you are cast in a Mainstage production.
 It is as important as any other class in the program and as such takes priority over rehearsals for classes, outside jobs, and extracurricular activities.
-To take Theatre 110 you must audition and be cast in a UNC production.
-If you were an Assistant Director or Dramaturge for a production, you would sign up for THEA 110 credit as well.
+To take Theatre 110, you must audition and be cast in a UNC production, or selected as an Assistant Director or Dramaturge for a production.
 The number of credits in Theatre 110 that you are required to take depends on your concentration area within the department.
 Please see your catalog for the specific number you need and talk to your advisor.